ckoerber/strops/README.md

 ## Disclaimer

 This project is work in progress (early alpha).
+As such, the initial data provided is incomplete.
 While interest, feedback, and help in any form are appreciated, we emphasize that details may change and advise you not to base your computations on the current state, yet.

 ## Install